jclausen/cbmongodb/README.md

 var isLoaded=person.loaded(); //will return true
 ```

 There is a special `_id` value that is created by MongoDB when the document is inserted.
-This can serve as your "primary key" (e.g. - when you query for it directly, Mongo is really, really fast):
+This serves as your "primary key" provides the unique identifier for the document (when you query for it directly, Mongo is really, really fast):
 ```
 var pkey=person.get_id();
 ```

-or you can add human readable unique values (tags/slugs) and index them:
+You may add human readable unique values (tags/slugs) and index them:
 ```
 property name="tag" schema=true index=true unique=true;
 ```